rlexa/dd-rxjs/README.md

 ## Decorator

-### **DEPRECATED** `RxCleanup`

-**DEPRECATED** sadly this solution does not work with anymore at least since Angular 9 because ngOnDestroy hooks seem to be stored by NG engine before `RxCleanup` has a change to monkey-patch them.

 Can be used in class contexts to clean up reactive properties.
 Completes `Subject`, unsubscribes `SubscriptionLike` and is compatible with `DoneSubject` i.e. calls `DoneSubject.done()` when encountered.
-The targeted prototypes have to implement the `ngOnDestroy() {}` function even if it's empty otherwise (this ensures production build support).
+The targeted prototypes have to implement and call the `destroy() {}` function even if it's empty otherwise (this ensures production build support).

 #### `RxCleanupGlobal`